-In addition to the tournament, some 33 coaches from the various schools met on the sidelines to share good practices and a framework to support sportsmanship and fair play.
+In addition to the sports tournament, some 33 coaches from the various schools met on the sidelines to share good practices and a framework to support sportsmanship and fair play.

 Also this weekend was the SEASAC Volleyball Tournament in Jakarta, Indonesia, in which Stamford American’s Boys Volleyball Team also brought home the Championship title with the Girls Volleyball Team taking second place.

 Stamford American was accepted into SEASAC in May 2017 after a rigorous selection process.
-To be accepted as a full member of SEASAC, candidate schools have to demonstrate that they have a SEASAC-level sports and activities program, be able to host high quality tournaments and events and have a supportive community and administrative structure to further develop the programs within member schools.
+To be accepted as a full member of SEASAC, candidate schools have to demonstrate that they have a SEASAC-level sports and co-curricular activities program, be able to host high quality tournaments and events and have a supportive community and administrative structure to further develop the sports programs within member schools.

 Within its Competitive Sports program, Stamford American has appropriate pathways for sporting development from Kindergarten to Grade 12 in a wide range of individual and team sports.
 Team sports offered include badminton, basketball, cross country, golf, gymnastics, rugby, soccer, softball, swimming, tennis, touch, track & field and volleyball.